- BY Pip Hague

 Key information

-Previously a sub-category of the Tier 5 (Temporary Worker) route in Part 6A of the Immigration Rules, under the “new” rules the Creative Worker route can now be found in Appendix Temporary Work – Creative Worker and the Appendix Creative Worker Codes of Practice.
+The Creative Worker route is found in Appendix Temporary Work – Creative Worker and the Appendix Creative Worker Codes of Practice.
 The route is one of five under Appendix Temporary Worker.
 The others are Charity, Religious, Government Authorised Exchange and Seasonal Workers (and the International Agreement route now falls under the Global Business Mobility – Service Supplier category).

-The Immigration Rules should be read in conjunction with the specific sponsor guidance for this route: Worker and Temporary Workers: guidance for sponsors: sponsor a Creative Worker.
+The immigration rules should be read in conjunction with the specific sponsor guidance for this route: Worker and Temporary Workers: guidance for sponsors: sponsor a Creative Worker.
 It contains essential information for employers in the creative sector on how to sponsor a person on this route.
-There is also specific mention in Appendix D: keeping documents – guidance for sponsors for Creative Workers.
+There is also specific mention in Appendix D: keeping documents – guidance for sponsors for creative workers.
+And there’s caseworker guidance too.

 Consider alternatives first